Gundagai

 Gundagai hosts a notably older demographic compared to the national average

-Gundagai's median age is 44 years, similar to Rest of NSW's 43 and above the national average of 38 years.
+Gundagai's median age is 44 years, similar to Rest of NSW at 43 and higher than the national average of 38 years.
 Compared to Rest of NSW, Gundagai has a higher percentage of residents aged 65-74 (13.1%) but fewer residents aged 25-34 (9.9%).
-Between the 2016 Census and the 2021 Census, the percentage of residents aged 75 to 84 increased from 7.3% to 8.5%, while the percentage of residents aged 55 to 64 decreased from 14.4% to 12.8%.
-By 2041, Gundagai's age composition is expected to shift notably.
-The 75 to 84 age group is projected to grow by 11%, reaching 356 people from 321.
-Residents aged 65 and older will represent all of the population growth.
+Between June 2021 Census and June 2022, the 75 to 84 age group grew from 7.3% to 8.5%.
+Conversely, the 55 to 64 age group decreased from 14.4% to 12.8%.
+By 2041, Gundagai's population is expected to shift significantly in terms of age composition.
+The 75 to 84 age group is projected to grow by 8%, increasing from 328 to 356 people.
+This demographic aging will result in residents aged 65 and older accounting for all anticipated growth.
 Conversely, both the 45 to 54 and 25 to 34 age groups are expected to decrease in number.

 Frequently Asked Questions - Age